 If you are on vacation with kids, they will surely enjoy the bicycle lane.
 Friends and lovers visiting the park should not miss boat riding on the lake.
 The view is extra picturesque around the January fog.

-Your budget-friendly itinerary guide cannot be without a trip to local diners.
 Good Taste is a go-to place if you want to enjoy local produce cooked to sumptuous meals.
-You can try the rice meals for Php95 to Php 120, especially the Good Taste signature meals which includes portions of chicken, meat, vegetables, and sunny-side up egg.
+You can try affordable rice meals especially the Good Taste signature meals which include portions of chicken, meat, vegetables, and sunny-side up egg.
 Don't miss the mouthwatering buttered chicken.
 Good Taste is open 24/7.
 You can visit it at Legarda Road near Burnham Park.
 Another affordable diner is Jack’s Restaurant, which serves the satisfying Jack’s Rice and pancit bihon in large servings.

 What to include in your 3-day, 2-night Baguio itinerary in 2019?
 After a long day of visiting tourist spots, cap off your day with a refreshing massage.
 Book an appointment at North Haven Spa located on Session Road or at Asian Massage in Engineer’s Hill.

 Baguio has one of the highest rates of Persons With Disabilities (PWDs) in proportion to its population.
 But many PWDs remain productive in their own way.
 Visit massage parlors run by cooperatives of visually-impaired people.
 Check out Vismar, In Good Hands, and Good Care.

 Savor rich craft beer on a chilly night